snowplow-archive/snowplow.github.com/_posts/2014-05-15-introducing-self-describing-jsons.md

 * The four fields `vendor`, `name`, `format`, `version` are all required strings
 * No additional fields are allowed within `self`

-How do we now validate a self-describing JSON against its JSON Schema?
-We do it in a two-pass fashion:
+And how do we now validate a self-describing JSON against its JSON Schema?
+To recap, our JSON instance looks like this:

+{% highlight json %}
+{
+	"schema": "com.snowplowanalytics/ad_click/jsonschema/1-0-0",
+	"data": {
+		"bannerId": "4732ce23d345"
+	}
+}
+{% endhighlight %}

+We can validate this in a two-pass fashion:

 1. First pass: validate that the JSON is self-describing
 2. Second pass: take the `data` field from the JSON, and validate it against the JSON Schema identified by the `schema` field